pupilfirst/wd301-scripts/react-app-state/implementing-app-state/README.md

 In this lesson we will implement our application state, so let's get started.

 ### Step 1: Preparing the reducer
-So, to start with the implementation, first we will move the `reducer` function from the `ProjectList` component to the `src/context/projects/reducer.ts` file.
+So, to start with the implementation, first we will copy the entire `reducer` function from the `ProjectList` component to the `src/context/projects/reducer.ts` file.
 ```ts
 interface Project {
   id: number;